Our Ambassador Teachers

 and elementary school.

-Ambassador teacher support
+Ambassador Teacher support

 Participate Learning offers every international teacher intensive, ongoing support and coaching.
 Careful school placement ensures satisfaction for both the ambassador and the school community.

-Ambassadors receive ongoing support to aid their transitions to their North Carolina, South Carolina and Virginia schools and communities.
+Ambassador Teachers receive ongoing support to aid their transitions to their North Carolina, South Carolina and Virginia schools and communities.